bugbiteme/vote-app-gitops/README.md

 To create the codeready-workspaces cluster, click the **Create** button in the lower left corner of the window.

-On the Operator Details screen, in the Red Hat OpenShift DevSpaces Cluster tab, click on the codeready-workspaces link.
+On the Operator Details screen, in the Red Hat OpenShift Dev Spaces instance Specification tab, click on the (CC) devspaces link.

-To navigate to the codeready-workspaces instance, click the link under Red Hat OpenShift DevSpaces URL.
+To navigate to the devspaces instance, click the link under Red Hat OpenShift DevSpaces URL on the right of the screen.

 NOTE
 The installation might take more than 5 minutes.
 The URL appears after the Red Hat OpenShift DevSpaces installation finishes.